 We spent the first night in Prospect, which is about an hour or so from the Halifax airport.
 I picked this location as I knew the next morning I wanted to head over to Peggy’s Cove bright and early so it would save us some extra time the next morning instead of staying in Halifax that night.
 By the time we got there and checked into our AirBnB, it was quite late.
 However, the AirB&B Host recommended a restaurant near Peggy’s Cove which was really the only thing close that would have been still open.
 We quickly drove over to Shaws Landing and had our official first east coast meal – lobster rolls!

 Day Two: Peggy’s Cove

 Our first full day was spent in Peggy’s Cove during the morning, stopping in Mahone Bay in the afternoon, visiting Lunenburg in the evening, and ending in Upper LaHave for the night.
 Peggy’s Cove was absolutely amazing and was one of my favourite places we visited in Nova Scotia.
 It’s a quaint fishing village with tons of character and of course, is home to the most iconic lighthouse in the world.
-We made sure to get there early in the morning to beat the crowds, as there tend to be lots of tour buses that arrive around 9:00-10:00am.
+We made sure to get there early in the morning to beat the crowds, as there tends to be lots of tour buses that arrive around 9:00-10:00am.

 After we checked out the lighthouse, we ventured into the village where we grabbed a coffee at Beales’ Bailiwick and admired the unique scenery and stunning natural beauty that Peggy’s Cove has to offer.